 I hold a Masters in Political Science from UC Berkeley and a Bachelor of Arts in International Studies; Political Science with distinction from the University of California, San Diego.
 I was also a McNair Scholar at UC San Diego.

-My work has been funded by the National Science Foundation, the Institute of International Studies (Uc Berkeley), and the African Studies Center (Uc Berkeley).
+My work has been funded by the National Science Foundation, the Research Council of Norway, the Institute of International Studies (UC Berkeley), and the African Studies Center (UC Berkeley).

 On this website, you can download a copy of my CV.
 You can read find a detailed summary of my book project, including a breakdown of the individual chapters.
 I have included copies of my published works and working papers, along with descriptions of my larger research collaborations.
 Additionally, you can find a list of my teaching experience, including syllabi and evaluations.